ibm-cloud-docs/mqcloud/reference/mqoc_ha.md

 The approach described above forms the basis for High Availability within {{site.data.keyword.mq_full}} and ensures that queue managers are able to continue running even in the event of the failure of an individual worker in the cluster.

-## Required solution architecture for HA configuration
+## Required solution architecture for HA queue manager configuration
 {: #mqoc_ha_architecture}

 The MQ on Cloud architecture described above provides very good levels of availability for individual queue managers by ensuring they are able to continue running when parts of the underlying infrastructure might fail, however an individual queue manager is still a single point of failure in that it will be taken offline for short periods of time in cases such as when a queue manager fails over to a new worker to avoid an outage, when the queue manager is restarted in order to apply security fixes or feature updates, or if there is a region-scoped failure.